A. WHAT IS A RESIDENTIAL TENANCY AGREEMENT?

 For landlords and tenants, a residential tenancy agreement is an effective way of setting out the standard terms that are to govern each party’s rights and obligations.
-According to Section 13 of the NSW Residential Tenancies Act 2010 (“the Act”), a residential tenancy agreement involves a person (landlord) who grants another person (tenant) a right of occupation of residential premises.
-The agreement does not necessarily need to be a formal written contract and can be expressed or implied orally.
+According to section 13 of the Residential Tenancies Act 2010 (NSW) (“the Act”), a residential tenancy agreement involves a person (landlord) who grants another person (tenant) a right of occupation of residential premises.
+The agreement does not necessarily need to be a formal written contract and can be orally expressed or implied.

 Residential tenancy agreements also include additional terms whereby:

-Further optional terms may be added at the discretion of the landlord and tenant.
+Further optional terms may be added upon the discretion of the landlord and tenant.

 If a residential tenancy agreement indicates the lease is for a fixed term, the lease can be ended by the landlord or tenant providing written notice before the termination date.
-However, the notice cannot take effect until the term ends.
 If it is the landlord who provides the notice, it must be given 30 days in advance; a tenant must provide 14 days’ notice.